yaswanthkumargothi/yashgothi/content/home/slider.md

 [[item]]
   title = ""
-  content = "\"He masters the concepts and tools and is able to adapt to a new context! - a Manager at IFSTTAR\"" align = "left"
+  content = "\"He masters the concepts and tools and is able to adapt to a new context! - Manager at IFSTTAR\"" align = "left"

   overlay_color = "#404040"  # An HTML color value.